-Umm, but the other thing is true that even black people can look at other black people as if there is something wrong with them and other boys, and that's just asthat's a problem too.
-We're just as concerned as if anybody says "I'm better than you."
+Umm, but the other thing is true that even black people can look at other black people as if there is something wrong with them and other boys, and that's just as--that's a problem too.
+We're just as concerned as if anybody says "I'm better than they were like "What?

+you."

 Really?

 And Dad, I need to stop you there.

 What?

-So remember when we were at that-- me- and- invited me over at the swimming pool with ?
+So remember when we were at that me- and invited me over at the swimming

-And ?
+pool with?

+Yes

+And?

+Yes

-Mommy told me that there was a guy disrespecting us and there were like two guys and they were like "What?"
+Mommy told me that there was a guy disrespecting us and there were like two guys and

+they were like "Whet?"